 1. See a Show

 Take in a production at one of Frederick’s own theaters!
-The Weinberg Center for the Arts brings a wide range of talent from all over the world to perform on this 90 year old stage.
-The 2017 winter season will bring motivational speaker Elizabeth Smart, jazz star Bria Skonberg, and a showing of the classic film Sixteen Candles.
+The Weinberg Center for the Arts brings a wide range of talent from all over the world to perform on this 92-year-old stage.
+The 2019 winter season will bring journalist Ronan Farrow, vocalist Rene Marie, and a showing of the classic film The Princess Bride.
 If more intimate productions are more your style, check out the Maryland Ensemble Theatre.
 Entering this Downtown basement, you will like you’ve stumbled upon a little known secret.
 Live, professional performances of contemporary and original works range from comedy to drama to musicals virtually every weekend.
 Does dinner and a show sound like the perfect date?
 The Way Off Broadway Dinner Theatre is one of the area’s premiere entertainment venues combining dining with live theatre performances.

 2. Play Laser Tag

 What burns a ton of energy and is great exercise but doesn’t involve a treadmill?
 Laser tag of course!
-Strap on a suit, enter the 5000 square foot multi-level arena and prepare for the adventure of a lifetime at Shadowland Laser Adventures!
-Not sure how long you will last in the laser tag arena?
-Adventure Park USA offers a variety of other activities as well including go-karts, bumper boats, miniature golf, an arcade, kiddie-rides.
+The whole family can get in on this friendly competition.
+Adventure Park USA offers a variety of other activities as well including go-karts, an arcade, and kiddie-rides.

 3. Learn about the Civil War